1966–67 Cincinnati Royals season

-The 1966–67 season was the Royals 22nd overall, and their tenth in Cincinnati.
+The 1966–67 season was the 22nd overall, tenth for the Royals in Cincinnati and was marred by precipitous drops in performance and home attendance, a combination that did much to shape the future of the franchise.

-The season opened in the glare of their disappointing loss to Boston in the previous season's playoffs.
-It was considered a rebuilding season with some key roster changes.
-Long-time stars Jack Twyman and Wayne Embry had both retired, both unhappy with their roles on the team the previous year.
-Tom Hawkins had rejoined the contending Los Angeles Lakers.
+The Royals finished the regular season with a 39-42 record, six games worse than the 1965-66 campaign.
+Attendance fell to an average of 4,755 per game at Cincinnati Gardens, a 25 percent decline from the most recent season.

-Local college star Conrad 'Connie' Dierking was promoted to starting center, with promising rookie Walt Wesley his backup.
-First Team All-Pros Jerry Lucas and Oscar Robertson were again the focus of the team.
-Happy Hairston and Bobby Love saw minutes at forward next to Lucas, while Adrian Smith and Flynn Robinson saw minutes at guard next to Robertson.
+The Royals opened the campaign in the glare of a disappointing loss to the Boston Celtics in the 1966 playoffs.
+First Team All-Pros Jerry Lucas and Oscar Robertson remained the core of the team, but long-time fixtures Jack Twyman and Wayne Embry announced their retirements, dissatisfied with their roles in the previous season.
+Veteran Tom Hawkins also left the club to rejoin the Los Angeles Lakers in the off-season.

-Clearly rebuilding, the Royals had little hope of matching rivals Boston and Philadelphia this season, as they had a season ago.
-The team finished third in the NBA's Eastern Division.
+Local college star Connie Dierking was promoted to starting center with promising rookie Walt Wesley as his backup.
+Happy Hairston and rookie Bob Love split minutes at forward next to Lucas, while holdover Adrian Smith and rookie Flynn Robinson held down the spot opposite Robertson in the backcourt.
+The end result was a more athletic but also far younger, less experienced group, one that had little hope of competing against the playoff-savvy Celtics and Philadelphia 76ers in the Eastern Division.
+True to the pre-season consensus, the Royals were never a factor in the playoff race and finished a distant third.

-Individual performances and off-court activities by Robertson and Lucas marked the season.
-Robertson was head of the NBA's Player Union and fought for the advancement of players' rights on a number of issues.
-He also posted another Hall Of Fame-caliber season as a scorer, accurate shooter, passer and free thrower.
+The off-court activities by Robertson and Lucas affected their performances on the court and served as no small distractions for the team as a whole.
+As the head of the NBA Players Union, Robertson led the fight for the advancement of rights on a number of issues.
+Meanwhile, he posted another All-Star-caliber season as the most dominant guard in the game.
 Lucas was involved in several off-court business ventures, including his own fast-food chain, Jerry Lucas Beef-N-Shakes.
-While injuries affected him this season, he remained one of the best rebounders in NBA history.
-He also continued to see time at center for the team as well as at forward.
-Both he and Robertson continued to play huge minutes for the team, rarely leaving the court during games.
+A spate of injuries did him no favors, especially at the offensive end, where he was noticeably less active, although he remained one of the best rebounders in the league.
+The twosome continued to play considerable minutes for a club that suffered from a shortage of established options.

 Art Modell, head of the NFL Cleveland Browns, agreed to sponsor nine home games at the Cleveland Arena over the course of the season.
 The Cleveland crowds were consistently among the largest the Royals were cheered by that season.

 The Royals made the playoffs for their last time while based in Cincinnati.
 They drew 68–13 record-setting Philadelphia as their opponent.
 With a victory on their own court in Game One, the Royals were then routed over the remaining games of the series to conclude their transitional season.